tomasjibaja/CeRyt/README.md

 # Ceryt
-A game made with HTML, CSS and Vanilla Javascript to learn and practice rhytmic cells.
-It has a tutorial to learn how to use it, a score system and a table of scores.
+A game for learning and practicing rhytmic cells made with HTML, CSS and Vanilla Javascript.
+It has a tutorial to learn how to use it, a score system and a table of scores that features a simple API made with NodeJS/MongoDB.

 ### Used technologies
 <p align="left" textDecoration='none'>